- Addis Ababa

 Ethiopia Climate & Weather

-The best time to visit Ethiopia is in the dry season between mid-October and March, but be sure to check out the climate for the particular region you want to explore before making a decision.
+The best time to visit Ethiopia is in the dry season between mid-October and March, but travellers should be sure to check out the climate for the particular region they want to explore before making a decision.

 Become our Ethiopia Travel Expert

 We are looking for contributors for our Ethiopia travel guide.
 If you are a local, a regular traveller to Ethiopia or a travel professional with time to contribute and answer occasional forum questions, please contact us.